Most balsam boughs are harvested from early October to early December. Boughs retain their needles the best if harvested after the second hard frost.

 Bough buyers will pay more for shorter boughs because there is less waste of time and resource when manufacturing into wreaths.

 Get a permit, written consent, or bill of sale!

 Permits are required for harvesting balsam boughs from public lands in Minnesota.
 Permits can be obtained from Chippewa and Superior National Forest offices, tribal headquarters on reservation lands, DNR Forestry offices, and county land management offices.

 State law requires a permit, written consent, or bill of sale to be carried whenever cutting, removing, or transporting boughs whether the land is publicly or privately owned.

-A new law, designed to help guide sustainable harvest of boughs went into effect on July 1, 2002.
-The new law requires individuals who purchase more than 100 pounds of boughs or decorative materials to purchase a "bough buyer's permit" and maintain records.
+A statute, designed to help guide sustainable harvest of boughs went into effect on July 1, 2002.
+The statute required individuals who purchase more than 100 pounds of boughs or decorative materials to purchase a "bough buyer's permit" and maintain records.
 In 2019 this statute was updated to include other decorative materials, spruce tops and birch poles.
 The current statute requires individuals who purchase or transport decorative materials to purchase a license and record:

-Bough buyer's permits cost $25 and can be obtained through Minnesota's Electronic Licensing System at any location (look to where hunting and fishing licenses are sold).
-Conservation officers and forest officers may inspect bough buyers' records and loads during transport to check on law compliance.
+Decorative materials buyer's licenses cost $25 and can be obtained through Minnesota's Electronic Licensing System at any location where hunting and fishing licenses are sold.
+Conservation officers and forest officers may inspect decorative materials buyers' records and loads during transport to check on law compliance.

 Characteristics of balsam fir